Romastyi/mongo-hkd/README.md

 The operation can be specified with `ordered`, `writeConcern` and `collation` parameters.

-A detailed example can be found in [DeleteDslTest](modules/deriving/src/test/scala/mongo/hkd/DeleteDslTest.scala).
+A detailed example can be found in [DeleteDslTest](modules/core/src/test/scala/mongo/hkd/DeleteDslTest.scala).

 ### Index DSL

 The library provides operation `collection.ensureIndices(/* index1 */, /* index2 */, ...)` which corresponds to a batch of `collection.ensureIndex()` operations.

-A detailed example can be found in [IndexDslTest](modules/deriving/src/test/scala/mongo/hkd/IndexDslTest.scala).
+A detailed example can be found in [IndexDslTest](modules/core/src/test/scala/mongo/hkd/IndexDslTest.scala).

 ### TO DO

 - [x] Scala 3 support (depends on ReactiveMongo status)
+- [ ] Support sealed trait hierarchy
 - [ ] Support for all MongoDB collection methods
 - [ ] More type-safe projections, e.g. projection to a separate case class with type checking
 - [ ] etc.